drshahizan/Python-big-data/materials/01big-pandas.md

 Don't forget to hit the :star: if you like this repo.

 # 1. Big Data: Pandas
+Big Data processing with **Pandas**, a powerful Python library for data manipulation and analysis, involves implementing strategies to handle large datasets efficiently.
+Scaling to sizable datasets requires adopting techniques such as processing data in smaller chunks using the '**chunksize**' parameter in Pandas **read_csv** function.
+This approach facilitates reading and processing large datasets in more manageable portions, preventing memory overload.
+To further optimize memory usage, it's essential to leverage Pandas' features like data types optimization, using more memory-efficient data types when possible.
+Additionally, utilizing advanced functionalities like the '**skiprows**' parameter and filtering columns during data import can significantly enhance performance.
+By mastering these strategies, one can effectively manage and analyze vast datasets in Python with **Pandas**, ensuring both computational efficiency and memory optimization in the face of **Big Data** challenges

 - [Top 10 Python Libraries Data Scientists should know](https://www.edureka.co/blog/python-libraries/)
 - [Top 5 Python Libraries For Big Data](https://www.geeksforgeeks.org/top-5-python-libraries-for-big-data/)